MKGA: Multifunctioneel centrum Karmin'A . BASIL architecture . Knesselare, Belgium

 Transformation of a former chalet into a contemporary forest house, preserving its original holiday character.

-“In order to keep this holiday feeling, it was decided to preserve the existing chalet volume and to let it expand in a rhythm of roofs, again executed in a wooden cladding.
+“The site, formerly characterized by an archetypal chalet acting as a holiday home, is situated in the woods of Aalter, Belgium.
+In order to keep this holiday feeling, it was decided to preserve the existing chalet volume and to let it expand in a rhythm of roofs, again executed in a wooden cladding.
 Parallel to the street, a golden façade is created, perpendicular to the residential volume, as an entrance area for the residents and their guests.
 The same golden accents are repeated in the exterior and interior.
 They form a warm natural touch within the green context.

 Architect: BASIL architecture